Ecology Surveys

 - Invasive or rare plants may be present

-- Protected animal species may be present, such as barn owls, great crested newts, otters, red squirrels and white-clawed crayfish
+- Protected animal species may be present, such as barn owls, great crested newts, hazel dormice, otters, red squirrels and white-clawed crayfish

 - Land use change affects pipelines, railways and roads, potentially impacting important habitats